Friday, December 24, 2021

 What I also don't know are a) what the current Reproduction Rate in my local area is, b) what the circumstances that create that rate are, and c) how much the current batch of interventions, pharmaceutical or not, are doing to it.
 Something tells me that I'm not alone in that, because a lot of people I know have come to treat a SARS-CoV-2 infection as some sort of roaming death warrant, just looking for someone to serve itself on.
 This viewpoint, I think, leads to an understanding that every individual instance of illness is something of an avoidable tragedy and unacceptable outcome; another in a host of frightening trees that completely obscures the forest and give things like mask mandates and a need to show proof of vaccination to eat in a fast-food place an air of being ends in themselves.

-With the understanding that a certain amount of consistency and predictability are important, does it really make sense to require people who have to be demonstrably shown to be vaccinated to eat wear a mask for the walk from the door to the table and back again?
+With the understanding that a certain amount of consistency and predictability are important, does it really make sense to require people who have to be demonstrably prove they are vaccinated wear a mask for the walk from the door to the table and back again?
 A sick person in a relatively small area can easily exhale enough virus-laden air to reliably infect a number of people around them over the course of a moderate meal (Something I learned the hard way not long out of college.), so is really worthwhile?
 Or have things, at least in Blue America, where I happen to live, settled into a need to be seen doing something, and that's what's important?

 Wednesday, December 15, 2021